MediaComem/thymio-workshop/README.md

 # 3 3 4 5  5 4 3 2  1 1 2 3   2 1 1
 --------------------------------------
 ```

+## 02 Basics
+* Move forward
+* Stop before frontal impact
+* Avoid falling off the table
+* Stop when hit and get angry
+* Move in a circle
+* Turn around itself
+* Move towards the hand

+## 03 Friendly behaviour

+This already teaches them about motors.
+Should take some time to add animated behaviours.

+They should get to the conclusion that with what they have they can not stop a collision.
+This is when we should introduce expert mode.

+## 04 Line follower behaviour
+1. Just follow lines.
+* Handle traffic
+* Avoid obstacles
+* Stop if somebody in front

+## 05 Sound of the police or Learning about State machines
+Explain state machine with advanced mode and police siren.

+## 06 Poll booth

+`todo: build rebuildable structure`

 ## Resources